-real estate market trends for BRRR in 2024
+real estate market trends for BRRR in 2025

 Pros

-- Leverages property value appreciation
+- Leverages property value appreciation when conditions permit

 Cons

-- Rising interest rates increase borrowing costs
+- Higher interest rates raise borrowing costs

 George is a seasoned interior designer and property marketing strategist with over 13 years of experience.
 He specializes in transforming properties into visually stunning spaces, helping clients recognize the potential and beauty in each property.
 With an impressive international client base of exciting projects throughout Europe and America.